github/site-policy/Policies/github-terms-of-service.md

 #### 4. Exclusions
-If we have reason to believe the contents of a private repository are in violation of the law or of these Terms, we have the right to access, review, and remove them.
+If we have reason to believe the contents of a private repository are in violation of the law or of these Terms, we have the right to:

+- access,
+- review, &nbsp;&nbsp;&nbsp;&nbsp;*AND*
+- remove

+them.
 Additionally, we may be [compelled by law](/articles/github-privacy-statement/#how-we-respond-to-compelled-disclosure) to disclose the contents of your private repositories.

 <BR>